-A Safety Director's hearing shall be conducted, unless one of the following applies:
+A City Manager's hearing shall be conducted, unless one of the following applies:

 - 1. The Chief imposes a disciplinary penalty that the accused member accepts.
-Any disciplinary penalty imposed by the Chief having financial consequences to the City requires the approval of the Safety Director. - 2.
-The Chief offers the accused member the opportunity to forfeit either accrued vacation or personal leave, up to a maximum of forty (40) hours' leave, and the member accepts, and the Safety Director approves, this offer.
+Any disciplinary penalty imposed by the Chief having financial consequences to the City requires the approval of the City Manager. - 2.
+The Chief offers the accused member the opportunity to forfeit either accrued vacation or personal leave, up to a maximum of forty (40) hours' leave, and the member accepts, and the City Manager approves, this offer.
 Any such leave forfeiture shall be considered a suspension for disciplinary purposes. - 3.
-The member waives the opportunity for a Safety Director's hearing and allows the Safety Director to issue findings without a hearing.

-4. The member voluntarily separates from service.
+The member waives the opportunity for a City Manager's hearing and allows the City Manager to issue findings without a hearing. - 4.
+The member voluntarily separates from service.

 Section 11.5.
-Safety Director's Hearing.
-If a Safety Director's hearing is convened pursuant to Section 11.4, it shall be conducted as follows:
+City Manager's Hearing.
+If a City Manager's hearing is convened pursuant to Section 11.4, it shall be conducted as follows:

 - A. At this hearing, the affected member will be allowed to be represented by a Lodge representative or Lodge attorney and will be allowed to call witnesses material to the member's defense, including the reasonable issuance of mandatory subpoenas to City personnel/employees; The City and the Lodge will be given the opportunity to cross-examine any adverse witness.
 Hearings will be held in the Municipal Building, unless an alternate site is mutually agreed upon by both parties.
 All hearings may be recorded, and a copy of the recording shall be provided to the member at no charge, if the City and Lodge agree recording is appropriate.
-If the recording is transcribed by the City, then the member shall receive a copy of the transcribed recording, at no charge. - B. A member who is charged, or his or her Lodge representative or Lodge attorney, may make a written request for a continuance of the hearing.
-Such requests will be granted where practical and at the discretion of the Safety Director.
+If the recording is transcribed by the City, then the member shall receive a copy of the transcribed recording, at no charge.
+If the Lodge transcribes the recording, then the City shall receive a copy at no charge. - B. A member who is charged, or his or her Lodge representative or Lodge attorney, may make a written request for a continuance of the hearing.
+Such requests will be granted where practical and at the discretion of the City Manager.
 The length of the continuance shall be mutually agreed upon. - C. A member who is charged, or the member's Lodge representative or Lodge attorney, may make written request directly to the Chief to review the member's personnel files.
-Such request will be granted immediately by the Chief of Police in the case of a pending Safety Director hearing. - D. The hearing shall be held not earlier than seven (7) days nor later than thirty (30) days after the member notifies the Chief of his or her intent to proceed to a Safety Director's hearing. - E. The Safety Director shall issue a written decision including specific findings regarding the charges and specifications against the accused and shall notify the accused of the decision within fourteen (14) days after the hearing is adjourned.
-The notice required herein shall be given to the member personally before any public statement is made concerning the outcome of the Safety Director's hearing.
+Such request will be granted immediately by the Chief of Police in the case of a pending City Manager hearing. - D. The hearing shall be held not earlier than seven (7) days nor later than thirty (30) days after the member notifies the Chief of his or her intent to proceed to a City Manager's hearing. - E. The City Manager shall issue a written decision including specific findings regarding the charges and specifications against the accused and shall notify the accused of the decision within fourteen (14) days after the hearing is adjourned.

+The notice required herein shall be given to the member personally before any public statement is made concerning the outcome of the City Manager's hearing.

 Section 11.6.
 Appeals.
-Members may elect to appeal the decision of the Safety Director on disciplinary matters that result in termination, suspension, reduction in rank or reduction in pay to arbitration.
+Members may elect to appeal the decision of the City Manager on disciplinary matters that result in termination, suspension, reduction in rank or reduction in pay to arbitration.
 Appeal to arbitration shall require the approval of the Lodge President as provided in Section 6.1.